Corporate Tax in UAE: An overview

 Mergers & Acquisition sector

-The implementation of corporate tax will have an impact on the corporate mergers and acquisition sector.
-The fact that dividends and capital gains from a qualified ownership would be tax-free will be welcomed by investors.
-Nevertheless, more due diligence efforts are likely to be incurred in order to guarantee that the corporate tax responsibilities being inherited are well addressed.
-Also, businesses should evaluate their current structures and activities in order to implement the most robust operational frameworks and strategies once the CT Law is established and in force.
+The corporate mergers and acquisitions market would be impacted by the introduction of corporate tax.
+Investors will be delighted because qualified ownership would result in tax-free dividends and capital gains.
+Nevertheless, increased due diligence efforts may be required to guarantee that the corporate tax responsibilities being inherited are well addressed.
+Also, businesses should evaluate their current structures and activities at the earliest to implement the most robust operational frameworks and strategies as the CT Law is established and will be enforced soon.

 Key takeaways from the UAE Corporate Tax

-- Natural person will not be levied a corporate tax on income generated from employment, real estate, investment in shares or other personal income that is not associated with UAE trade or business.
+- Natural persons shall not be subject to corporate tax on income derived from employment, real estate, share investments, or other personal income that is not related to UAE trade or commerce.

 - Domestic, cross-border payments and specified transactions are subject 0% withholding tax (WHT).

-- UAE resident companies can form a tax group provided certain conditions are met.
+- Companies based in the UAE may establish a tax group provided certain requirements are completed.

-- The UAE CT regime allows transfer of tax losses from one group company to another group company with profits, provided certain conditions are met.
+- If certain requirements are met, the UAE CT framework permits the transfer of tax losses from one group company to another group company having profits.

-- Generous loss transfer and utilization rules will be available to businesses.
+- The UAE CT scheme permits a credit for taxes paid in another country against the UAE CT responsibility on income with a foreign source.
+Generous loss transfer and utilization rules will be available to businesses.